 The Company monitors its ability to meet its short-term administrative expenditures by raising additional funds through share issuance when required.
 All of the Company's financial liabilities have contractual maturities of 30 days or due on demand and are subject to normal trade terms.
-The Company does not have investments in any asset backed commercial paper.
-As at December 31, 2010, the Company has a net working capital of \$264,878.
+As at March 31, 2011, the Company has a net working capital of \$251,877.